taekwondo-ko/geeking-tae.github.io/study/2019-11-27-study-test.md

 title: study test 1
 slug: study
 description: >
-  this is stduy test 1
+  this is study test 1
 ---